-All complaints are dealt with through the Complaints policy which is available on either www.scct-training.org or www.sandwellvalleyschool.org from reception 0121 553 2722 at the school.
+All complaints are dealt with through the Complaints policy which is available on www.sandwellvalleyschool.com or by calling reception on 0121 553 2722.

 If the response is not satisfactory after exhausting the complaints process, the complainant should contact the Information Commissioners Office (ICO).